Culture of Bosnia and Herzegovina: Basketball

 Bosnian basketball club, KK Bosna from Sarajevo were European Champions in 1989.
 The Yugoslav national basketball team, medal-winners in every world championship from 1963 through 1990, included Bosnian players such as Dražen Dalipagić and Mirza Delibašić.
 Bosnia and Herzegovina regularly qualifies for the Eurobasket championship.
 The Jedinstvo Women's basketball club, based in Tuzla, won the 1979 European Championships in Florence.

 Boxing

 The middle-weight boxer Marjan Beneš has won several B&H Championships, Yugoslavian Championships and the European Championship.
 In 1978, he won the World Title against Elish Obeda from Bahamas.
 Another middle-weight, Ante Josipović, won the Olympic gold medal in Los Angeles in 1984.
 He also won the Yugoslavian Championship in 1982, the Championship of the Balkans in 1983 and the Beograd Trophy in 1985.
-Felix Sturm aka Adnan Catic is a German former middleweightchampion boxer with Bosnian origin.
+Felix Sturm aka Adnan Catic is a German former middleweight champion boxer with Bosnian origin.
 He has a Bosnian flag in his weardrobe and often holdes tales in Bosnian after a boxing match.